ssy2306/tradEx_frontEnd/README.md

-## tradEz_frontEnd
+# TradEz_frontEnd
-Welcome to the tradEx frontend repository!
+Welcome to the TradEz frontend repository!

 ## Project Overview
-TradEx Insights is a dynamic web-based trading information platform designed to provide cryptocurrency enthusiasts and traders with a comprehensive and interactive experience.
+TradEx is a dynamic web-based trading information platform designed to provide cryptocurrency enthusiasts and traders with a comprehensive and interactive experience.
 This platform combines real-time market data, community engagement features, and predictive machine learning algorithms to empower users in the cryptocurrency trading sphere.

-Backend:
+### Backend:
-The project "Tradez" leverages a robust backend stack, which comprises the following key technologies and components:
+TradEz leverages a robust backend stack, which comprises the following key technologies and components:

 Node.js: The project's backend is powered by Node.js, a server-side JavaScript runtime, known for its speed and scalability, enabling efficient request handling and response generation.